• Skip to primary navigation

 • Radishes

-• Fresh parsley, Italian or curly.
+• Fresh parsley: Italian or curly.

-• Green onion (or scallion)
+• Green onions (or scallion)

 • Fresh mint leaves

-• Ground sumac, this is optional.
+• Ground sumac: This ingredient is optional.

-Ingredients for the dressing:
+For the dressing:

 • Extra-virgin olive oil